zaiyan-x/system-programming/hw0.md

 1. What are two ways to find the length of `argv`?

 First, one can find the length of `argv` through `argc` which has the number of arguments.
 Second, one can keep a counter and a for loop because argv will have an extra null pointer in the end.
-When the for loop hits the null pointer, it should exit.
+When the for loop hits the null pointer (one can use the while(*argv) trick), it should exit.
 Then the counter should be the length of `argv`.

 2. What does `argv[0]` represent?